Down Syndrome - Symptoms

-- A short, wide neck.
-The neck may have excess
+A short, wide neck.
+The neck may have excess fat and skin.

 Face shape and features

-- Slanted eyes.
-Tissue may also build up on the colored part of the eye
+Slanted eyes.
+The doctor may also notice small spots on the colored part of the eye (iris).

-Health problems related to Down syndrome, such as:
+Some health problems related to Down syndrome are:

 WebMD Medical Reference from Healthwise